soulripper13/curog-hass/README.md

 ## Features

 - Fetches energy consumption data from an external API.
-- Provides three types of sensors:
+- Provides two types of sensors:
   - **Daily Energy Consumption**
   - **Monthly Energy Consumption** (resets automatically at the start of each month)
 - Allows configuration through the Home Assistant UI.